 - 10g salt

 - baking steel/pizza stone

-- The day before: In a stainless steel bowl, mix water (1), flour (1) and yeast (1) 12-18 hours prior to the start of the dough.
+- The day before: to make the poolish, in a stainless steel bowl, mix water (1), flour (1) and yeast (1) until homogeneous.
+Cover with plastic and rest at room temperature for 12-18 hours prior to the start of the dough.

 - The next day: In a stand mixer fitted with a hook attachment, add poolish, water (2), yeast (2) and flour (2).
 Mix on low speed for 1-2 minutes until a shaggy mass.

 - Cover with plastic and rest dough for 20 minutes.

 - After the 20 minutes rest (aka. autolyse), add salt, and mix medium speed for 4-6 minutes.

 - Stop the machine, scrape down the sides.

 - Mix on high for 4-6 minutes, or until full gluten is developed.
 This can be done through the window pane test.

 - Cover with plastic and rest dough for 20-30 minutes, then divide dough into 4 equal pieces (roughly 245g each).